 Since I tend to keep all my books in the room where they’re needed (crafts and coding in the office, kids books in the kids room, fiction and general interest in the living room) I already know which area of the house to find each book in.
 And once I’m there, it honestly only takes a few minutes to locate the exact title I’m looking for.
 And of course, no one puts the book BACK each time they’re done with it.
 You leave it out where you were reading it last, right?
 When it *is* time to put it back, you just pop it back with the similar colors!

 I guess I don’t read as much as I used to, but I only get out a new book a few times a month.
 So maybe I spend 5 minutes a month looking for books.
 TOTALLY worth it!

 Apartment Therapy on Color Blocked Bookshelves

 I stumbled upon this article on Apartment Therapy touting the virtues of this sort of visual organization.
+It argues that “rainbowtizing” book collections is not only plausible, but actually EASIER when kids ar involved.
+I agree.
 But I was quite surprised to see how many commenters were put off by the idea.
 One commenter even insists they are “repulsed” by it!

 The way these commenters are bashing them, you’d think a rainbow bookshelf attacked them personally.
 If you are suffering from outrage fatigue, you may want to avoid the comment section of this article. 😉